openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___on_frame_available_listener.md

 **Description**

-Defines user-defined context information, which is returned when the callback is triggered.
+User-defined context information, which is returned when the callback is triggered.

 ### onFrameAvailable